A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Stereochemistry is the study of the three-dimensional arrangement of atoms in molecules.
-It is a branch of chemistry that deals with the spatial relationships between atoms and groups of atoms in molecules.
+Stereochemistry is the branch of chemistry concerned with the three-dimensional arrangement of atoms within molecules and the effects of this arrangement on the properties of the molecules.
+It focuses on the spatial relationships between atoms and groups of atoms.

 Basic Concepts